-The principal activity of the company during the year was the provision of interior design and build services across tenant and landlord clients.
+The principal activity of the company during the year was the provision of interior design and build services (including workplace consultancy) across tenant and landlord clients.

-At ThirdWay Interiors our customers are at the heart of our business, as was recognised when ThirdWay was shortlisted for the Customer Focus Award at the Lloyds National Business Awards.
+At ThirdWay Interiors we have two brand promises - The Outcome You Need, and Total Engagement.
+By remaining committed to these principles we keep our customers at the heart of our business, as was recognised when ThirdWay was shortlisted for the Customer Focus Award at The Lloyds Bank National Business Awards.